- Transition Timeline

 In addition, several of our peer universities – who had previously used Sakai, the LMS that CourseWork is built on – have piloted and adopted Canvas, including Indiana University, University of California at Berkeley, University of Michigan and Yale University.

 Will I have to manually enroll students or create a new account or request a Canvas course?

 No. Your Canvas course is created automatically each quarter.
 Your roster will be added to your Canvas and synched with enrollment updates, so enrolled students will be able to see the course after you publish it.
 You and your students will login to your Canvas course using your SUNet ID and password.

 Yes.
 Students, instructors and TA’s can download the Apple iOS Canvas App for iPhone and iPad or Android Canvas App.
 See the Canvas Mobile App Guide for more information.

 Instructors and TA’s can also download the SpeedGrader App for iPad or SpeedGrader App for Android.
 See the SpeedGrader Mobile App Guide for more information.

-As you make the move from CourseWork, we encourage you to consider how you might take advantage of the new features and functionalities in Canvas to increase collaboration, communication and engagement in your courses.
+We encourage you to consider how you might take advantage of the new features and functionalities in Canvas to increase collaboration, communication and engagement in your courses.
 Here are some tips for making the most of Canvas to develop meaningful student-centered learning experiences.

 Are you still supporting CourseWork?

 No. CourseWork was retired on December 21, 2016.
 The VPTL Canvas team migrated all CourseWork courses from Fall 2014 through Fall 2016 to Canvas.
-If there is other CourseWork content that you’d like to use in the future you can request it be migrated before the January 23, 2017 deadline.

 Can you provide a Canvas overview for us at our department/faculty meeting?